 Enjoying a beer and spot of gardening

 Carrots were my ultimate fail but provided me with a good laugh.
-I didn’t spend as much time preparing the soil as I should and as a result, they grew like there had been a chemical spill.
+I didn’t spend as much time preparing the soil and as a result, they grew like there had been a chemical spill.
 Although I forced myself to eat them, lets just say they won’t be winning any beauty competitions.
 Go directly to jail, do not collect £200 from the bank!